-If you’re someone who loves a good workout (or, for that matter, someone who would really rather stay home, but who forces herself to go move her body anyway), it’s important for you to know how exercise affects your period.
+If you’re someone who loves a good workout (or, for that matter, someone who would really rather stay home, but who forces yourself to go move your body anyway), it’s important for you to know how exercise affects your period.

 Keep reading for four major ways that exercise affects your period, in both good and bad ways:

-In general, exercise is great for health, but if you exercise too much, you can cause a condition known as “amenorrhea” (the “absence of periods").
+In general, exercise is great for health, but if you exercise too much, you can cause a condition known as amenorrhea, or the absence of periods.
 Not having to deal with menstruation may seem like a good thing, but amenorrhea can have serious long-term consequences for your health and your future ability to exercise.